The Best Project Management Software for Small Business

 Project management software for every business type

 Elorus is a full-featured, cloud application that allows you to manage projects and tasks in a billable hour oriented way.
-Apart from invoicing, online billing, expenses management and estimates, all in one place, Elorus offers a Client Portal as well!
-By using all these features, you get to optimize your small business’ workflow.
+Invoicing, online billing, expense management, and estimates, all in one place!
+Through Elorus, you can also monitor your employees by meticulous time tracking while keeping project costs under control.

 However, there are business niches that need in-depth project management.
-If your business model falls into that category, you might what to go for a more sophisticated solution.
+If your business model falls into that category, you might want to go for a more sophisticated solution.

 In this article, we have selected the best project and task management applications.
-To help you decide which one best suits you, we have compared them based on the scope of use, pricing and size of businesses they seem to be more suitable for.
+Then, we’ve compared them based on the use case, pricing, and size of businesses they are more suitable for.
+This shall make your selection process much easier!

-All there’s left for you to do is assess your business needs, cash flow and workflow preferences before selecting an online project planning tool.
+All you need to do is assess your business needs, cash flow, and workflow preferences before selecting an agile project management software.

 The Top 10 Best Online Task Management Software